 An individual who reports sexual harassment, sexual violence, intimate partner violence or stalking, whether the Complainant or a witness, can be assured that all reports will be taken seriously, and that each individual will be treated with dignity, respect, and in a non-judgmental manner from the initial report to final result.
 Similarly, a Respondent can expect to be treated fairly and respectfully from initial report to final result.

 Official Reporting Procedures

-Students should report incidents that they consider violations of this policy to the Dean of Students, Department of Public Safety, Title IX Coordinator or Deputy (Intake/Investigative Offices).
+Students are encouraged to report incidents that they consider violations of this policy to the Dean of Students, Department of Public Safety, Title IX Director or Deputy (Intake/Investigative Offices).
 For purposes of this policy, the administrators in each of these areas are identified by the College as reporting authorities and will initiate the College's preliminary assessment process into an incident.
-All employees of the college, including student staff, (with the exception of counselors as identified below) are considered mandatory reporters with regard to incidents of sexual assault and sexual misconduct as defined by this policy.
-These employees are required to report an incident of sexual assault or sexual misconduct to the Department of Public Safety and/or a Title IX Officer/Deputy even if the victim elects not to or is unable to make an official report.
+All employees of the college, including student staff, (with the exception of counselors as identified below) are considered responsible reporters with regard to incidents of sexual assault and sexual misconduct as defined by this policy.
+These employees are required to report an incident of sexual assault or sexual misconduct to the Department of Public Safety and/or a Title IX Director /Deputy even if the victim elects not to or is unable to make an official report.